Gaston Borch (1871-1926)

 16 May and 18 October 1902 show Gaston Borch as professor of cello at Syracuse University.

-From 1903-1906 he played cello in the Pittsburgh Symphony Orchestra under Victor Herbert (along with another future photoplay music composer, J.S.
-Zamecnik).
+From 1903-1906 he played cello in the Pittsburgh Symphony Orchestra under Victor Herbert (along with future photoplay music composer J.S.
+Zamecnik, who was in the second violins).
 The site Stokowski.com has him as principal cello.

 He then returned to Europe as a conductor in Lausanne, Switzerland; and served as a guest conductor throughout Europe.

 On 30 October 1905, the New York Passenger Arrival Lists have Gaston arriving from France, but his name is crossed out, and "Not on board" is written in the margin.
-He actually returns 24 October 1906.
+He actually returns 24 October 1906, according to Ellis Island records.

 23 January 1906, "Genoveva," a concert overture by Gaston Borch, was performed by the Pittsburgh Orchestra at a reception of the Art Society in Carnegie Music Hall, Pittsburgh.
 The composer conducted.
 [Boston Symphony Orchestra, Volume 37].